tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ## Colors

-Again, no rules to follow on how many colors hsould I use or how do I pick my color palette.
+Again, no rules to follow on how many colors should I use or how do I pick my color palette.

+The easiest way is to follow 60/30/10 rule.